mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/11/binauthz.md

 EOF
 gcloud container binauthz policy import policy.yaml

-# Check that the DockerHub deployment will fail with "Denied by default admission rule" error message in events but in the other end, the gcr.io/$projectId/hello-world will work now
+# Check that the DockerHub deployment will fail with "Denied by default admission rule" error message in events but in the other end, the $registryName/hello-world will work now
 kubectl create deployment hello-world \
-    --image=hello-world
+    --image=hello-world:latest
 kubectl get event
 kubectl create deployment hello-world \
-    --image=gcr.io/$projectId/hello-world
+    --image=$registryName/hello-world:latest
 kubectl get pod
 ```